Why Are Orange Crystals Formed In Infant Formula

 2. What is the impact of crystals in milk?

-The orange crystals formed in a baby formula are harmless to humans and may only have a slight effect on the solubility of the powder in water.
+The orange specs formed in a baby formula are harmless to humans and may only have a slight effect on the solubility of the powder in water.
 Given enough time and mixing effort, milk crystals will dissolve with prolonged and vigorous mixing.

 3. Are milk crystals safe?